metio/terraform-provider-k8s/docs/data-sources/networkfirewall_services_k8s_aws_firewall_policy_v1alpha1_manifest.md

 Required:

 - `firewall_policy` (Attributes) The rule groups and policy actions to use in the firewall policy. (see [below for nested schema](#nestedatt--spec--firewall_policy))
 - `firewall_policy_name` (String) The descriptive name of the firewall policy.
-You can't change the name ofa firewall policy after you create it.
+You can't change the name of a firewall policy after you create it.

 Optional:

 - `description` (String) A description of the firewall policy.
-- `encryption_configuration` (Attributes) A complex type that contains settings for encryption of your firewall policyresources. (see [below for nested schema](#nestedatt--spec--encryption_configuration))
+- `encryption_configuration` (Attributes) A complex type that contains settings for encryption of your firewall policy resources. (see [below for nested schema](#nestedatt--spec--encryption_configuration))
 - `tags` (Attributes List) The key:value pairs to associate with the resource. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--firewall_policy"></a>